Morning After Pill

 - are currently taking antibiotics called rifampicin and rifabutin

-If the morning after pill is not suitable for you, such as if you have a high body weight, then the copper coil may be the most effective form of emergency contraception.
+If the morning after pill is not suitable for you then the copper coil (IUD) may be the most effective form of emergency contraception.

 -